google-marketing-solutions/gps_soteria/docs/GUIDE.md

 -   Access to a Google Cloud project with Firestore in [Native mode](https://cloud.google.com/datastore/docs/firestore-or-datastore)
 -   Access to product level profit data in advance of a transaction
--   Google Analytics for conversions
+-   Google Analytics or Google Ads for conversions

 ## Architecture